patchew-project/qemu/docs/tools/qemu-img.rst

   - whether the data is known to read as zero (boolean field ``zero``);
   - in order to make the output shorter, the target file is expressed as a ``depth``; for example, a depth of 2 refers to the backing file of the backing file of *FILENAME*.
+Depth will be one larger than the chain length if no file in the chain provides the data.

   In JSON format, the ``offset`` field is optional; it is absent in cases where ``human`` format would omit the entry or exit with an error.